-In this article, we study the closed ("total reflux," "redistributive") operation of a multivessel batch-distillation column with temperature control.
-The aim is to confirm experimentally the feasibility of this method of operation, which was proposed by Skogestad et al. (1997).
+In this paper we study the closed ("total reflux", "redistributive") operation of a multivessel batch distillation column with temperature control.
+The aim is to confirm experimentally the feasibility of this method of operation which was proposed by Skogestad et al. (1997).
 Some early experimental results were presented in Wittgens et al. (1996).
-Since the multivessel column provides a generalization of a conventional batch-distillation column, the results in the article also demonstrate how a conventional column can be operated in a closed mode.
+Since the multivessel column provides a generalization of a conventional batch distillation column, the results in the paper also demonstrate how a conventional column may be operated in a closed mode.

-For conventional batch distillation, the closed operation, where the two final products are collected in the condenser drum (accumulator) and reboiler, was suggested independently by Treybal (1970) and Bortolini and Guarise (1970).
-Treybal writes that he first learned about the technique from Gustison in 1958, and "has found it most useful" and that it "practically runs the distillation by itself."
+For conventional bath distillation, the closed operation, where the two final products are collected in the condenser drum (accumulator) and reboiler, was suggested independently by Treybal (1970) and Bortolini and Guarise (1970).
+Treybal writes that he first learned about the technique from Gustison in 1958, and "has found it most useful" and that it "practically runs the distillation by itself".

-A generalization of the closed operation of conventional batch distillation to the case with several vessels along the column (the multivessel column) was proposed by Hasebe et al. (1995).
-With n vessels along the column (including reboiler, condenser, and intermediate vessels), it is possible in the multivessel column to obtain n pure products in a single batch, and it was also found that the energy efficiency of this scheme is very good.
+The generalization of the closed operation of conventional batch distillation to the case with several vessels along the column (the multivessel column) was proposed by Hasebe et al. (1995).
+With n vessels along the column (including reboiler, condenser and intermediate vessels), it is possible in the multivessel column to obtain n pure products in a single batch, and it was also found that the energy efficiency of this scheme is very good.

-Treybal (1970) proposed, as do all other authors except Skogestad et al. (1997), that following the initial startup period, the accumulator holdup (level) should be kept constant during the operation using reflux to control level.
-However, this way of operation is sensitive to errors in the feed composition (from which the level setpoint is precomputed) and to errors in the level control.
-To correct this, one can introduce a correction on the level setpoint based on composition measurements (Bortolini and Guarise, 1970 and Hasebe et al., 1995), but this makes the control system complicated and requires on-line composition measurements.
-To avoid these problems, Skogestad et al. (1997) suggest that the accumulator holdup (level) be indirectly adjusted by using the reflux to control the temperature at some location in the column section below (see Figure 1).
+Treybal (1970) proposes, as do all other authors except Skogestad et al. (1997) that, following the initial startup period, the accumulator holdup (level) should be kept constant during the operation using a level control system.
+However, this way of operation is sensitive to errors in the feed composition (from which the level setpoint is precomputed) and to errors in the control of the level.
+To correct this, one may introduce a correction on the level setpoint based on composition measurements (Bortolini, 1970 and Hasebe et al., 1995), but this makes the control system complicated and requires on-line composition measurements.
+To avoid these problems, Skogestad et al. (1997) suggest to indirectly adjust the accumulator holdup (level) by using the reflux to control the temperature at some location in the column section below (see Figure 1).

-Skogestad et al. show through simulations that this simple way of operation works very well, but concerns have been raised about whether it would work in practice, especially for the multivessel column.
-The main contribution of this article is therefore that it demonstrates the practicability of the closed operation with indirect level control on a laboratoryscale multivessel batch-distillation column.
+They show through simulations that this simple way of operation works very well, but there has been raised concerns about whether it would work in practice, especially for the multivessel column.
+The main contribution of this paper is therefore to demonstrate the practicability of the closed operation with indirect level control on a laboratory scale multivessel batch distillation column.